gnosis/dex-research/dFusion/dFusionSpec.md

 #### Registering accounts
 The contract specifies a constant number of accounts, `K`, that can be opened by anyone by providing an `accountIndex` such that `1 <= accountIndex <= K`.
-The account index is referred to, synonomously, as the account ID.
+The account index is referred to interchangeably as the account ID.

 Upon opening an account, the contract verifies that
     - there is no account currently occupying the requested index and